thoughtbot/maintaining-open-source-projects/book/05-documentation.md

 You may add whatever you find useful to tell people thinking of contributing to your project, before or while they are doing so.
-For example, the [devise “Bug reports” wiki page][devise-bug-reports] goes into great detail on what constitutes a bug in their project, and how should it be reported.
-By asking people to be extra sure of the malfunction before they submit the report and that they have enough information for maintainers to take action on it, they keep the large amounts of issues that get reported routinely better curated, helping them keep focus on the most important issues to be addressed.
+For example, the [devise “Bug reports” wiki page][devise-bug-reports] goes into great detail on what constitutes a bug in their project, and how it should be reported.
+By asking people to double check it is a malfunction before submitting a report, and that they have enough information for maintainers to take action on it, they keep the large amounts of issues better curated.
+This helps them focus on the most important issues to be addressed.

 [devise-bug-reports]: https://github.com/plataformatec/devise/wiki/Bug-reports